al8n/lsmtree/README.md

 - Internal implementation uses shallow copy, which powered by [`bytes::Bytes`](https://crates.io/crates/bytes).
 - Performance almost depends on the cryptographic crate, e.g. `sha2`.
 - Adaptable with [RustCrypto's crates](https://github.com/RustCrypto).
 All cryptographic structs which implement [`digest::Digest`](https://docs.rs/digest/latest/digest/trait.Digest.html) trait are adaptable with this crate.
-- Easily to compitable any other cryptographic crates.
+- Easily compactable with any other cryptographic crates.
 When you want to use a cryptographic crate which does not implement [`digest::Digest`](https://docs.rs/digest/latest/digest/trait.Digest.html) trait, you actually do not need to fully implement [`digest::Digest`](https://docs.rs/digest/latest/digest/trait.Digest.html) trait.

     e.g. only need to implement 5 methods (`new`, `update`, `digest`, `output_size`, `finalize`, actually only 3 methods) and just leave other methods `unreachable!()`.